Final Fantasy XVI: Development

 Final Fantasy XVI had several leading staff members from Final Fantasy XIV and the Ivalice universe; the developers included Naoki Yoshida (left) as producer, and Hiroshi Minagawa (right) as art director.

-Final Fantasy XVI was developed by Creative Business Unit III, a development division within franchise developer and publisher Square Enix.
+Final Fantasy XVI was developed by Creative Business Unit III, a development division within franchise developer and publisher Square Enix, which later became Creative Studio III, prior to the release of the PC and Xbox Series X/S versions.
 The staff included members from the massively multiplayer online role-playing game (MMORPG) Final Fantasy XIV, and multiple veterans of the Ivalice universe.
 Producer Naoki Yoshida, who worked on Final Fantasy XIV as both producer and director; main director Hiroshi Takai, known for his work on the SaGa series and The Last Remnant; creative director and lead writer Kazutoyo Maehiro; lead gameplay designer Ayako Yokoyama; lead system programmer Yusuke Hashimoto, a former design engineer for Level-5; and art director Hiroshi Minagawa, with characters designed by Kazuya Takahashi.
 The logo, portraying the Eikons Phoenix and Ifrit in battle, was designed by long-time illustrator Yoshitaka Amano.

 Concept work for the game began in 2015 after Square Enix CEO Yosuke Matsuda approached Yoshida to develop the next mainline Final Fantasy game.
 Yoshida, who was finishing up production on the Final Fantasy XIV expansion Heavensward, understood the decision, as Creative Business Unit I had begun work on Final Fantasy VII Remake, but he needed to balance his work between Final Fantasy XIV and XVI.
 To lay the groundwork, Yoshida assembled a small planning team made up of himself, Maehiro and designer Mitsutoshi Gondai.
 Yoshida decided to become producer as his duties as both producer and director for Final Fantasy XIV were too time-consuming to take on a second large-scale project.
 Takai, who had also worked with Yoshida on Final Fantasy XIV, was selected as main director due to his experience with the series, his popularity among the development team and his experience with visual effects.
 Full production on Final Fantasy XVI began in 2016 following Patch 3.4 of Heavensward, when Takai and Maehiro had found replacement staff for the next expansion Stormblood.
 The team received development support from Tai Yasue's Kingdom Hearts team in Square Enix Creative Business Unit I and a team at PlatinumGames led by Takahisa Taura.